evelinajim/watson/README.md

 # Features
 * Translate speech to text
 * Detect a command to translate a phrase to French and play it back
 * Add another command to launch an application.
+(Internet Explorer).
+* Senses hesitation and word confidence.
+If 'uh' is said it will tell you there's hesitation

 ## Requirements